acrfactory/Software-Team-Entrance-Task/README.md

 - Must be running on an Ubuntu 22.04 environment (can be a VM or WSL)
 - The ros2 node can be created in Python or C++.
 - Node must be added to the main launch file of the navigation subsystem (does need to be run for this task).
-- You need to make a launch file within the `ros_ws/src/testing/launch_test/launch` directory.
-The launch file should be named `nav_test.launch.py`.
-The launch file should launch the `test_gps` node and the node created for this task.
-- The node created for this task should publish the distance and heading to a custom topic.
-The node should also subscribe to a topic that publishes the current GPS location in the form of a NavSatFix message.
 - Must use Git in order to fork repo (must be a private fork as your solution should not be public) and create a separate branch to work on, once you are done, you must create a pull request to the main branch on the forked repo.

 ## Task Breakdown